dassarthak18/ArtixOpenRC-Hyprland/README.md

 setfont
 ```

 With that out of the way, let's get into the nitty-gritty of the installation process.
-In the rest of the tutorial, for the most part, I use the terms 'I' and 'my' - this is because these steps were jotted down more as a journal to the self than for the purpose of dissemination, but here we are.
+In the rest of the tutorial, for the most part, I use the terms 'I' and 'my' - this is because these steps were jotted down more as a journal to self than for the purpose of dissemination, but here we are.

 # Installation of Artix